AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 0 allowlist entries for `django-import-export` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `django-import-export`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 374
+    - Annotated parameters: 376
-    - Unannotated parameters: 2
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 129
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 228
+    - Annotated returns: 236
-    - Unannotated returns: 8
+    - Unannotated returns: 0
-    - Explicit `Any` returns: 26
+    - Explicit `Any` returns: 31
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
     - Annotated variables: 140